tzmhuang/EC527_Project/README.md

 `mesh_keypoint_plot_v2.m` : Matlab script to import the child OBJ file and plot it along with the 6 keypoints (see animated example of the output below).

-`model.mtl` : File with colors specified; required to visualzae final obj output file.
+`model.mtl` : File with colors specified; required to visualize final obj output file.

 `obj_to_adjlist.c` : Imports the obj file and builds the adjacency list with distance values; distance values represent distances along edges to adjacent vertices.